 Not only did Elizabeth Taylor wear it on the set of the famous movie Cleopatra, but she also bought the fragrance for Michael Jackson as a gift.

-So there you have it, Marilyn Monroe’s favorite perfume!
-Or at least, a very educated guess on what it might be.
+So there you have it, Marilyn Monroe’s favorite perfume: Floris’ Rose Geranium Toilet Water!
+Or at least, that’s a very educated guess (you don’t buy six bottles unless you’re a fan…).
 Still, the question remains why we are so fascinated by the perfumes celebrities wear in the first place?

 Especially celebrities who did not exist in the age of social media, where information about celebrities is readily available.